Ace1928/eidos-brain/labs/tutorial.md

 3. Use the prompts to add experiences, view memories, and trigger recursion cycles.

 The tutorial shows how memories are reflected upon and expanded using `MetaReflection`.
+`EidosCore` now accepts custom memory backends such as `VectorMemory` and `KnowledgeGraph`.
+The tutorial uses the default `VectorMemory` implementation.